-- Damage to your surface: If your DES is left untreated, it can cause abrasions to the corneal surface.
+- Damage to your surface: If your DES is left untreated, it can cause more than just dry eyes, it also causes abrasions to the corneal surface.
 The corneal abrasions occur when the surface has been scratched by particles due to not having enough lubrication.
 Corneal ulcers occur when there is an open sore on the cornea and is caused by an infection or injury.
 It can result in vision loss.

 - Quality of life decreased: When it is difficult to perform everyday tasks and activities, this will have an effect on your quality of life.
 Watching movies with the family will be hard.
 You will avoid reading.
 Your work may even be affected.

-So now that we understand what DES is, and how it can negatively affect you, let’s focus on what we can do to improve the symptoms.
+So now that we understand what Dry Eye Syndrome is, and how it can negatively affect you, let’s focus on what we can do to improve the symptoms.

 Dry Eye Treatment

-Some common ways to treat DES include artificial tears, using a warm compress on the lids and massaging, prescription drops, punctal plugs, or oral vitamins and supplements.
+Some common dry eyes treatments include artificial tears, using a warm compress on the lids and massaging, prescription drops, punctal plugs, or oral vitamins and supplements.
 Surgery to cauterize your puncta (where the tears drain) is a last resort, as are things like an amniotic membrane over the cornea.

 Using artificial tears is the most common method but only provides temporary relief.
 Using a warm compress is also temporary, and takes time out of your day.

 More and more evidence is surfacing indicating the helpfulness of certain vitamins that can help relieve the symptoms of DES.
 Not only do these contribute to the lessening of your symptoms, but they also provide many other health benefits.
-One particularly exciting oil that has had amazing results is sea buckthorn.
+One particularly exciting oil that has had amazing results with dry eye treatment is sea buckthorn.

 Sea Buckthorn Oil For Dry Eyes